Robotnik08/AdventOfCode2025/README.md

 - Part 1
     - Ended up doing the mathy approach
 - Part 2
-    - Mathy approach was not the easier way here, spending more time than I wanted to on this one, but switched to a more straightforward approach and got it done. (still want to optimize it later)
+    - Mathy approach was not the easier way here, spending more time than I wanted to on this one, but switched to a more straightforward approach and got it done.
+Optimised to use a mathy approach after the fact.